Jannabi (band): Influences

 Jannabi's major influences include Sanullim (left) and The Beatles (right).

 Jannabi's major influences include Sanullim and The Beatles.
 They created "A Ballad of Non-Le Jon" to pay homage to The Beatles, reflecting their cynical pursuit of the top and also the band's encouragement to those waiting for their time.
 Their debut album, Monkey Hotel, was primarily inspired by their old pop and rock of the 1970s influences, including Electric Light Orchestra, Player, and Gilbert O'Sullivan.
 Their second album, Legend, draws on rock and roll and folk-pop styles that has earned them comparisons to South Korean legends including Kim Kwang-Seok, Sanullim, and Yoo Jae-ha by critics.
 Their third album, The Land of Fantasy, was heavily influenced by The Moody Blues from the 1960s as revealed by Choi in an interview.
 The album, with a storyline, showcased their "complete musical freedom" from the success of previous works and explored genres such as baroque pop and rock opera.
 The band has also cited rock groups such as Simon & Garfunkel, Queen, Blur, Oasis, Black Sabbath, Led Zeppelin, The Beach Boys, Deep Purple, Pink Floyd, and Procol Harum as influences.
 Individually, aside from the mentioned, Choi named Kim Chang-wan, Elton John, and Damon Albarn as his musical inspirations, while Kim cited Seo Taiji, Ozzy Osbourne, and The Edge of U2.

 Musical style

-"Beautiful and lyrical melodies, lyrics touching somewhere in the memories, and a retro sound that evokes nostalgia by combining all these elements.
-Jannabi proved that good music goes beyond taste and has universality.
-The common phrase "across generations" is more of an illusion in reality.
-Opinions are also divided on restaurants, but what is it if it is not an illusion to say that you can match all tastes that vary according to gender, age, occupation, and personality.
-Jannabi graced the year by showing that such fantasies can be realized in reality."